 - Space Western: Apart from the "space" part.
 They are working on it though.

 An American Civil Defense Force created for the sole purpose of Americanism and the stomping out of Communist influence in the USA.
 After being all but diminished in the early 60s, they became revitalized after Moskovin's failed invasion of New York and the Rise of the Confederate Rebellion.
 The CIA (American Sub Division of the ACIN) has taken a great intrest in this group, and has been secretly integrating it more and more into their control.
 Only time will tell where that will lead...

 Greater Indian Commonwealth

-India's national army still unaffected by Allied Nation's regulations, the GIC has invaded Pakistan and other surrounding nations for the goal of supporting the massive numbers of poor that are part of the national population.
+Focusing on a specialized branch unaffected by Allied Nation's regulations, the GIC has invaded Pakistan and other surrounding nations for the goal of supporting the massive numbers of poor that are part of the national population with their new Frontier Corps.
 They have also started taking evidence from their Reservist expeditions to what remains of China for technologies to scavenge to improve their war machine.

 Exploratory elements of a "Meritocratic" society that has slowly deformed into a social darwinistic and deeply totalitarian society, the Imilki Ecumene both use and subvert most common alien invader tropes and have come to our world.
 Officially the fleet parked around Jupiter is there to engage in a rather destructive method of combating creative sterility by observing, probing, and disturbing new found societies before paving the way for an eventual conquest fleet for assimilation.
 But it's quite difficult for the average Ecumenical Citizen to determine what is and isn't true in an ancient government with a depth of information control that Oceania of 1984 fame could only dream of.